-This topic helps you if you are not able to run the management GUI because you do not know the IP address.
-This address is also known as the management IP address.
+If you are not able to run the management GUI because you do not know the management IP address, you can retrieve the management IP address.

 This topic also helps if the configuration communication between the file system (file modules) and the control enclosure is not working because the wrong IP address is being used.